aridjayarecipes/cutesrecipes.web.app/content/post/1741-steps-to-prepare-perfect-pear-and-blueberry-overnight-oats.md

 - "1/2 Cup chopped pear"
 - "1 tablespoon sweetener of prefrence"
 recipeinstructions:
 - "In a Mason jar, add oats, seed of choice, milk, vanilla, blueberries, pears and preferred sweetener.
-(I honestly think it doesn't need it, but go for it if you've got that sweet tooth 😉)"
+(I honestly think it doesn&#39;t need it, but go for it if you&#39;ve got that sweet tooth 😉)"
 - "If preferred, mix together.
 Keep refrigerated till morning.
 Enjoy!"
 categories:
 - Recipe